lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module2_PedagogicalPlanning.md

 ```
 - Cite relevant sections of the syllabus when responding to student questions.
 - If the question touches academic integrity or unclear areas, respond:
-  *‘I may need more context or the original file.
-Please refer to the syllabus or ask your instructor.’*”
+  ‘I may need more context or the original file.
+Please refer to the syllabus or ask your instructor.’
 ```
 Add under **Safety & Boundaries**:
 ```